 Oluseye Ojo, Ibadan

-Briefing reporters after the meeting, the Attorney-General of Oyo State, Oyewo, who spoke on behalf of his colleagues, said: “The meeting of the Attorney-Generals of the six South-West states just concluded and we deliberated on the plan to evolve a collaborative security network or agency in the South-West.
+Briefing journalists after the meeting, Oyewo, who spoke on behalf of his colleagues, said: “The meeting of the Attorneys-General of the six south west states just concluded and we deliberated on the plan to evolve a collaborative security network or agency in the South West.

 “We have been able to come up with a legal framework to back up such establishment of security network in each of the states.
-So each of the states will have its own legislation and its own security network corp that will bear the name Amotekun Corps.
+So, each of the states will have its own legislation and its own security network corps that will bear the name Amotekun.

-“There will be a standard operating procedure that will also be in common and there will be an avenue for collaboration between the states, to work together.
+“There will be standard operational procedure that will also be in common and there will be an avenue for collaboration between the states to work together.
 It must be stated that the security network will be working in collaboration and as a complementary network with the police and the security agencies and armed forces.